 “I was a dental hygienist for a couple years, and I found it absolutely thrilling, but I realized I needed to inflict more pain after a while.
 There was a reason that I was attracted to the profession in the first place though.”

 No one portrayed the sadistic tendencies of a dentist better than Laurence Olivier in the movie Marathon Man.
 There was one relatively horrific scene in this otherwise boring movie in which Olivier threatens to pull a healthy tooth from his patient without painkillers, unless the patient gives him the information he needs.
 The reason I consider the horror in this scene relative is that when I’m nowhere near a dentist’s chair, I don’t understand why anyone would consider having a healthy tooth pulled without painkillers so frightening that they would give up state secrets.
 When Ms. Mary and the dentist liberated me from their office, after about an hour of a level of torture most of us know, however, I recall that movie scene with a shudder.

-The scene involves us lying supine, mouth open, and vulnerable to whatever they have planned.
-I know I would’ve talked if Laurence Olivier prodded some sensitive nerves, telling me, “You need to take better care of your teeth.”
+The scene we’re starring in involves us lying supine, mouth open, and vulnerable to whatever they have planned.
+In the moment, I know I would’ve talked if Laurence Olivier prodded some sensitive nerves, telling me, “You need to take better care of your teeth.”
 If he hit those sensitive nerves with the high-pitched sounds of his drill, and I had no painkillers, I suspect I might give up every state secret I knew.

 Some talk about the high-pitched sounds of a drill with abject horror.
 This conversation is so common and the need to address the fear is so prevalent that most dentist office’s now provide their clients headphones to drown the sound out.
 Clients and prospective clients also talk about how much they hate the pain involved, so they take all of the painkillers the dentist has to offer, plus the nitrous oxide.
 Some potential clients seek dentists who have all of painkillers the state will allow, including putting them to sleep.